CHOICE Program for Inclusive Learning (BOR Student Affairs Policy 188.8.131.52)

 The CHOICE program provides instruction in the following areas: Career Development and Employment, Academic Enrichment, Campus and Community Engagement, Self-Determination, and independent Living.
 The CHOICE Program staff creates a unique and customized plan for achievement using a person-centered planning approach.
 Student participants audit traditional courses, complete specialized CHOICE courses, and participate in job shadowing/internship experiences on and off campus to support career exploration and development of employment skills.

 In addition to the academic program, CHOICE participants have access to the Jean Anderson Morgan Student Activities Center, recreation and exercise activities, sporting and entertainment events, and student clubs and organizations.
-Upon successful completion of the program requirements, participants are eligible for the CHOICE Certificate of Career Development.
+Upon successful completion of the program requirements, participants are eligible for the Certificate of Accomplishment in Work Readiness Skills.

 The CHOICE Program for inclusive learning at East Georgia State College (EGSC) has been designated by the U. S. Department of Education as a Comprehensive Transition Program (CTP).
 The DOE recognizes such programs that meet specific criteria and provide postsecondary learning opportunities for students with disabilities.
 One benefit of the CTP designation is that students are eligible to apply for financial aid.